 1. Coffee Bay, South Africa

-Kristin’s pick: There are few places on planet earth that I love more than Coffee Bay, which I passed through on my South Africa road trip and then returned to because I couldn’t get it out of my mind.
+There are few places on planet Earth that I love more than Coffee Bay, which I passed through on my South Africa road trip and then returned to because I couldn’t get it out of my mind.

 2. Kendwa, Zanzibar

-There are a number of different beach villages, each with their own character.
-However, the one I would recommend for a solo traveler is Kendwa up in the north of the island.
-Saturday nights on this beach are legendary and every month they hold a Full Moon Party, although it’s a much tamer affair than the ones in Thailand!
+After that, I recommend heading to the beaches of Zanzibar.
+There are a number of villages, each with its own character.
+However, the one I would recommend for a solo traveler is Kendwa, up in the north of the island.
+Saturday nights on this beach are legendary, and every month there’s a Full Moon Party (although it’s a much tamer affair than the ones in Thailand!).

 3. Tofo, Mozambique